Julia de Burgos

-Julia de Burgos García (February 17, 1914 – July 6, 1953) was a Puerto Rican poet.
+Julia Constanza Burgos García (February 17, 1914 – July 6, 1953), known as Julia de Burgos, was a Puerto Rican poet, journalist, Puerto Rican independence advocate, and teacher.
 As an advocate of Puerto Rican independence, she served as Secretary General of the Daughters of Freedom, the women's branch of the Puerto Rican Nationalist Party.
-She was also a civil rights activist for women and African/Afro-Caribbean writers.
+She was also a civil rights activist for women and African and Afro-Caribbean writers.

 Early years

-Julia de Burgos (birth name: Julia Constanza Burgos García) was born to Francisco Burgos Hans (a farmer) and Paula García de Burgos.
+Julia de Burgos was born Julia Constanza Burgos García to Francisco Burgos Hans, a farmer, and Paula García de Burgos.
 Her father was a member of the Puerto Rico National Guard and had a farm near the town of Carolina, Puerto Rico, where she was born.
 The family later moved to the barrio of Santa Cruz of the same city.
 She was the oldest of thirteen children.
 Six of her younger siblings died of malnutrition.
-Her first work was Río Grande de Loíza.

-After she graduated from Muñoz Rivera Primary School in 1928, her family moved to Rio Piedras where she was awarded a scholarship to attend University High School.
+After Burgos graduated from Muñoz Rivera Primary School in 1928, her family moved to Rio Piedras, where she was awarded a scholarship to attend University High School.
 In 1931, she enrolled in University of Puerto Rico, Rio Piedras Campus to become a teacher.